Lisin

 Lisin was a Mesopotamian deity initially regarded as a goddess and addressed as ama, "mother," who later came to be regarded as a god and developed an association with fire.
-The name was also applied to a star associated with Nabu.
+The name was also applied to a star associated with Nabu, presumed to correspond to Antares.
 Lisin's spouse was Ninsikila, whose gender also changed between periods.
 It was believed that they had eight children.
-The initial cult center of Lisin is uncertain, with locations such as Adab and Kesh being often proposed.
+The initial cult center of Lisin is uncertain, with locations such as Abu Salabikh, Adab and Kesh being often proposed.
 She is attested in texts from various cities, including Umma, Lagash, Nippur and Meturan.
 Only a single literary text focused on Lisin is known, a lament in which she mourns the death of one of her sons, for which she blames her mother Ninhursag.
 Both female and male version of Lisin also appears in other similar texts.